devvrr/rubikcube/README.md

 # rubikcube
 This program finds optimal solutions for Rubik's cube upto limited depth.
 Currently it can find optimal solutions for nodes upto depth 14.

+The program exhaustively generates nodes of the cube starting from Goal state.
+- It can generate nodes upto depth 7 from "Goal node" --- called Graph (this takes about 2 minutes)
+- And then, for a given "problem node"/"scrambled state", -- it takes each node from the list of neighbours of "Goal" generated earlier(Graph) - call it "reference node" -- "reference node" is obtained when a sequence of moves are made on "Goal" -- finds the "resultant node" that would be obtained when the same sequence of moves were made on "problem node" -- the function that finds the "res node" is called "config" function.
+This function takes just the "problem node" and "ref node" as input
+       -- checks if the "res node" is in the "Graph" -- if yes -- we have found a path

 ## Notation:
 Goal node: the solved state of the Rubik cube